simoneyc/AIoT_class/README.md

 ## Project Structure

 ```
-.
+project
+   ├── code
         ├── scrapying.py    # Scrapes data from the travel website and saves it as a CSV file
         ├── app.py          # Implements the LINE Bot server with Flask
         ├── db_csv.py       # Imports CSV data into MongoDB
 ```

 ## Requirements